 If your child has a favorite blanket or stuffed animal, make sure you carry that.
 Having some of the comforts of home can help your child sleep on the airplane, and can also make him or her feel more comfortable.
 Being reminded of home is one of the best ways to calm a traveling child.

-A few weeks before you are scheduled to take flight, start talking to your kids about airplanes, traveling, and etiquette.
-Knowledge is power, and the more they know, the better they will do.
 If you have toy airplanes with little figurines that can get on them, you can use the toys to play "airplane" and show the children what people do and how they act.
 This knowledge can make them less nervous and, therefore, better behaved.